Agade09/Agade-Coders-of-the-Caribbean-Postmortem/Agade_CotC_Postmortem.md

 ﻿# Agade Coders of the Carribbean Postmortem

 I will try to describe my AI which finished second in the CotC contest.
-My code was 720 lines of C++.

 ## Local Arena